jasonraimondi/command-query/README.md

 CQS

-Much of the Architecture was inspired from: https://github.com/inklabs/kommerce-core
+All of the Architecture was inspired from: https://github.com/inklabs/kommerce-core